Our Diversity Matrix

 EXPERIENCE

-Virtually all of us hold advanced degrees (Masters, JD, PhD, MD) in a variety of disciplines, such as social work, public health, business, political science, psychology, or healthcare.
+Most of us hold advanced degrees (MA, JD, PhD, MD) with academic backgrounds in disciplines such as social work, psychology, gerontology, nursing, sociology, finance, political science, medicine and more.

 GEOGRAPHY